-Gaining control over many conventions of standard English grammar, usage, & mechanics, as well as learning other ways to use language to convey meaning.
+Gaining control over many conventions of standard English grammar, usage, and mechanics, as well as learning other ways to use language to convey meaning.
 Determining or clarifying the meaning of grade-appropriate words encountered through listening & reading.

 Developing an understanding of new words within context with prompting/support.
-Acquiring new words with explanations that make understanding more concrete.
 Encountering new words with high frequency.